Teetlez/teetlez.github.io/content/_index.md

 I also decided on the sylalized logo version **`ΛÆΣ`** by taking the beginning, middle, and end of the word as greek letters.
 Simply because I think the way **Æ** creates a cool transition between **Λ** and **Σ**

 ## A Little More About Me

-I am a Computer Science graduate from the University of New Hampshire, awarded **1st place** at the 2022 UNH Undergraduate Research Conference in Computer Science Applications.
-With a strong passion for computer graphics and software engineering, I specialize in designing scalable, efficient, and innovative solutions.

 In my free time, I enjoy: